Hashim-K/TI3115TU/project/README.md

 <h4 align="center">by Group 25</h4>

 > 25/8 relieves you of all the daunting aspects of scheduling.
-By simply providing it with basic outlines of what you have to do and when it has to be done, 25/8 will generate a weekly schedule.
+By simply providing it with basic outlines of what you have to do and when it has to be done, 25/8 will generate your weekly schedule.